DR. JOEL B. KEMP

-He is a former member of the Board of Directors of Roxbury Youthworks – a Massachusetts not-for-profit focusing on the rehabilitation of inner-city youth with DYS and/or DSS involvement.
+He is a former member of the Board of Directors of Roxbury Youthworks – a Massachusetts not-for-profit focusing upon the rehabilitation of inner-city youth with DYS and/or DSS involvement.
 Currently, Dr. Kemp serves as the Vice Chairman of the Board of Directors of Cornerstone Ministries, Inc. He is also the President and Founder of Just Enough Light Institute, LLC (JEL Institute) – an institute created to provide insightful and inspirational engagement of biblical Hebrew to Christian leaders, seminarians, and laity.